UberGuidoZ/Flipper/Wifi_DevBoard/ReadMe.md

 Sequoia has been kind enough to create a [web flasher](https://sequoiasan.github.io/FlipperZero-Wifi-ESP8266-Deauther-Module/).
 Once you've gotten things flashed, here's some quick instructions [from Discord](https://discord.com/channels/937479784148115456/978425715525582918/1004397635098120274) for accessing the Web Interface: Connect to the SSID `pwned` with the password of `deauther` then use a browser to go to http://192.168.4.1

 # [Marauder](https://github.com/justcallmekoko/ESP32Marauder) install information<br>

+## New easy flash tool for Windows now available!
+[CLICK HERE](https://github.com/UberGuidoZ/Flipper/tree/main/Wifi_DevBoard/FZ_Marauder_Flasher)

-(Direct from the dev WillStunForFood on Discord - check out [his video walkthrough](https://www.youtube.com/watch?v=_YLTpNo5xa0) too!):
+Direct from the dev WillStunForFood on Discord - check out [his video walkthrough](https://www.youtube.com/watch?v=_YLTpNo5xa0) too!:

 - Plug the WiFi dev board directly into your PC
 - Upload the MarauderOTA firmware from source via Arduino IDE